-At Easy Credit, we help you source for the best interest rates for personal loans in Singapore from private lenders.
+At Easy Credit, we help you source for the best interest rates for personal loans in Singapore from licensed money lenders and banks.
 This information will help you compare personal loans against different types of interest rates.

 While looking for and comparing personal loans in Singapore, you may have come across different interest rates and probably wondered what they meant.
 Let’s look at these interest rates in-depth to help you understand better and make a wise choice.